 Heck, the phrase “card trick” is even found in dictionaries!

 In order to entertain an audience, one must strive to entertain each and every member thereof, with all their diverse backgrounds and life experiences.
 You may argue that only a small portion of your audience has limited familiarity with playing cards, is inclined to associate them with magicians, or considers them superficial.
 But is there an acceptable percentage of audience members that one should abandon in a desire to use one particular prop?
 Remember that nobody else truly cares about your personal investment in learning how to do card tricks.

 None of the above should be construed as an admonition never to use playing cards in mentalism.
 But presentations in which one does so should be informed by the considerations discussed here.
-(Those who have my Mindsights book can look up the only playing card effect therein, and see how its presentation warrants their use.)
 It is not at all unreasonable for a mentalist to display skill at gambling, or “card memory”, for example, and playing cards would not be incongruous in such a demonstration.